daMushrm/Nodemailer-Email-Parser/README.md

 # Nodemailer Email Parser

-A Node.js script that tests the parsing of different email formats to observe how various characters, spaces, and encodings are handled in email addresses.
+A Node.js script that tests the parsing of different email formats in Nodemailer to observe how various characters, spaces, and encodings are handled in email addresses.

 ## Features
 - Sends test emails to various email formats.